danielballan/personal-blog/content/posts/2020-06-07-diy-super-soaker-prototype.md

 * Pumping the Super Soaker does not discharge it.
 Pressure can be stored---by means of two one-way valves---and then released via a separate trigger.
 * The early Classic models have only one chamber, the water reservoir, which is pressurized by pumping air.
-Later Classic and XP models have a *separate charmber* for storing the pressurized air and water.
+Later Classic and XP models have a *separate chamber* for storing the pressurized air and water.
 This has several advantages:
   * The water resevoir is now unpressurized and can be refilled during pumping or firing.